 Procurement is the formal processes many organizations follow obtain goods and services.
 Project Procurement Management is the process of selecting, monitoring and closing vendor contracts.
-In this PMP study guide, we will cover the 4 processes with the Procurement Knowledge Area.
+In this PMP study notes PDF based on the PMBok 6 PDF, we will cover the 4 processes with the Procurement Knowledge Area.
 They are:

 Here are some key concepts for this Knowledge Area: